Top-N: Equivariant set and graph generation without exchangeability: The Top-n creation mechanism

-for $\mW = \text{cat}(\mW_1, \mW_2)$.
-Contrary to the concatenation (left-hand side), the sum (right-hand side) does not compute several times $\vz^T \mW_2$, which reduces the complexity of this layer from $O(n (\dhid + \dlat) \dhid)$ to $O(n \dhid^2 + \dhid \dlat + n \dlat)$.
+for $\mW = \operatorname{cat}(\mW_1, \mW_2)$.
+Contrary to the concatenation (left-hand side), the sum (right-hand side) does not compute $\vz^T \mW_2$ several times, which reduces the complexity of this layer from $O(n (\dhid + \dlat) \dhid)$ to $O(n \dhid^2 + \dhid \dlat + n \dlat)$.
 Again, we combine the sum and multiplicative modulation in a FiLM layer to build a more expressive model in Eq.
-(6).
+(10).

-Overall, Top-n creation retains the advantages of First-n creation (no stochasticity nor collision problem), but removes the arbitrary selection of the first $n$ points.
-This is especially useful for tasks that have a compositional structure, as the latent vector can help select the most relevant points.
-Top-n also decouples the number of points in the reference set from the number of points in the training examples: contrary to First-n, it trains all $\nref$ points even when the training sets do not contain as many points.
-It results in a better ability to extrapolate to larger sets than those seen during training.
+Our algorithm retains the advantages of First-n creation, but replaces the arbitrary selection of the first $n$ points by a mechanism that learns to select the most relevant points for each set.
+Since it also decouples the number of points in the reference set from the number of points in the training examples, the size of the reference set becomes a hyperparameter of the model.
+Empirically, we observe a tradeoff: when using more points in the reference set, each point is updated less often which makes training slower; however, the model tends to avoid overfitting and generalize better.
+Top-n creation can be used in any GAN or VAE architecture as a replacement for other set creation methods.
+It is however not suited to normalizing flows, because it is based on a hard selection process which is not invertible (the value of the reference points that are not selected is not used).

-Since First-n and Top-n always use the same set of reference points, one may wonder if they restrict the model expressivity.
+Since First-n and Top-n use a fixed set of reference points, one may wonder if they restrict the model expressivity.
 We however show that it is not the case: used with a two-layer MLP, the First-n and Top-n modules are universal approximators over sets.